 Benefits of IOLTA

-IOLTA funds fill important community needs and are distributed once a year through a grant process to qualified non-profit organizations that meet the Idaho Law Foundation's funding guidelines.
-Since the inception of Idaho's IOLTA program in 1982, almost $6.7 million has been distributed to programs and scholarships benefiting the public, including programs that provide:
+IOLTA funds fill important community needs and are distributed once a year through a competitive grant process to qualified non-profit organizations that meet the Idaho Law Foundation’s funding guidelines.
+Since the inception of Idaho’s IOLTA program in 1982, over $5.5 million has been distributed to programs and scholarships benefiting the public, including programs that provide:

 - Legal services to the poor